How the most toxic, notorious online pro-Trump community tricked Reddit and got back online

 Discord’s actions, taken late last week, appear to have had some impact.
 But they could also serve as a heads up allowing the people behind the pro-Trump chat servers to plot their next move.
 After receiving a warning from Discord, the moderators of the larger of the two chat servers, The Donald, responded directly by closing all of its public chat servers.
 It will now only let its vetted members use its private chats “at least until after the election.”

 “If you were banned prior to today, 16 October 2020, you will not be unbanned prior to the election.
-Contact us after November 3rd,” a moderator posted in another channel, addressing the individual users banned after Mother Jones’s inquiry.
+Contact us after November 3rd,” a moderator posted in another channel, addressing the individual users banned after Mother Jones’ inquiry.

 On The_Donald Est. 2017, following a warning from Discord, moderators encouraged users to join a backup chat on a different platform, where they could reorganize in the face of any possible full Discord ban.